-The article makes Moonves, a distinguished executive who transformed CBS into a ratings winner, one of the most powerful American men implicated in the #MeToo era that ignited last year after the career implosion of Harvey Weinstein.
+The article makes Moonves, a distinguished executive who transformed CBS into a rating winner, one of the most powerful American men implicated in the #MeToo era that ignited last year after the career implosion of Harvey Weinstein.

 CBS announced that it had launched an investigation into the "recently reported" alleged misconduct.
 Reports about the story sent CBS shares tumbling more than six percent, hours before it was even published.